Welcome to the NPM Cantors' Section

-- Institutes and Events: Check here for information on Cantor Institutes and Cantor events at the yearly convention.
+- Institutes and Events: Check here for information on Cantor Institutes.

 - Newsletter: Cantors receive an electronic seasonal newsletter as a benefit of membership.

 - Certificates: We are pleased to offer cantors the opportunity to be a part of three different Cantor Certificates.
 The first is the Basic Cantor Certificate (BCC) process.
 This assessment seeks to encourage cantors to develop the skills necessary for more effective ministry and to strengthen our identity as leaders of prayer.
 In addition, we are pleased to offer the NPM Intermediate Cantor Certificate (ICC)0 and the Cantor Colleague Certificate (CCC).
 The Intermediate and Cantor Colleague Certificates are a means to recognize the achievement of advanced skills expected of psalmists and cantors.
 See our “Certificates” page for details.

 - Resource – we have an extensive resource list for cantors with literature for cantors of all skills and abilities.